-This is another budget dual band PCI wireless card that deserves its place in our wifi PCI card review.
+This is another budget dual-band wireless network card that deserves its place in our wifi PCI card review.
 Rosewill has been establishing a good reputation recently in this market and this model is a good example of this.
 Again it is not the fastest adapter available but you cannot expect this at the price point.

 We did experience a few issues installing and setting up the Rosewill N600.
 After a few computer setting changes and moving the antenna around a bit, we suddenly got a good signal at a number of different ranges.
 We were actually amazed at the range of this adapter as it seemed to pick up the router signal no matter how far the desktop was away from it.

-If you like the idea of a quality dual-band PCI wireless card from TP Link that will not break the bank then this could be a very good choice for you.
-For people that are looking for wireless adapters capable of extremely high speeds then this is not the model for you.
+If you like the idea of a quality dual-band wifi card from TP Link that will not break the bank, then this could be a very good choice for you.
+For people that are looking for wireless network cards capable of extremely high speeds then this is not the model for you.
 But if you want a reliable wireless card with speeds up to 150 Megabits per second then this is it.

 The TP Link N150 is a simple PCI express wifi card that does a good job.
 Once we had set up the adapter on our desktop we were able to use it for a long time without any interruptions.
 It worked pretty well for gaming and for streaming video too.
 We were able to install this adapter in a computer running Windows XP without any problems.

-You will agree with us about the build quality of this wireless adapter.
+You will agree with us about the build quality of this wifi card.
 It was very easy for the installation and setup of this card as well.
-Yes, this is a basic card but the TP Link N150 is one of the best wifi pci-e cards around if you are not looking for the highest performance levels.
+Yes, this is a basic card but the TP Link N150 is one of the best wifi adapters around if you are not looking for the highest performance levels.